-Introductory information to help you get started planning an event at CSU Stanislaus
+Introductory information to help you get started planning an event at Stanislaus State

 Planning is a key element in a successful event.
 Major events require that thought and actions take place 6 to 12 months before the event.
 Smaller events may be successful with a shorter preparation time, but will still involve the following basic planning components:

 - What is the event's primary message and theme?

 - Is the event to be formal or casual?

 - How many people will be attending?

 - What is the budget for the event?

 Goals and Objectives